beck24/spam_throttle/README.md

 to a user that exceeds the set limits.
 If a setting is left blank or set to 0, then the limit will default to the global setting (if that is set).

+*Note - trusted users (via the trusted_users plugin) and administrators are automatically exempt from throttling*

 There are 4 potential consequences of a user breaking the limits.

 **Nothing**